schalms/MCA-2023/README.md

 [p] I think some of the challenges will be reading music.
 I have a very basic understanding of sheet music but not to the extent of fully comprehending it.
 It is also a very short piece but i feel i can evaluate it with depth and care.

 {% include_relative verovio_inline.html %}

+## Week 2
+Insert Claire de Lune

+## Week 3
+Think about: which attributes can be employed in each standard, which parents and children can be used, and try to think of the implications of these differences.

+I believe that my data was really well documented in both MEI and Atom even including sticatto and a strong accent.
+Things that were invisible on musescore became visible on both Atom and MEI.
+It was interesting to play with the code in MEI, it was easier to have a visual aid to see my code and notes change.
+In conclusion, MEI is neater but less user fiendly but more beneficial for more physical and viewing learners.

+## Week 4
+Upload view Jupiter

+## Week 5